thepoly/docs/Style Guide.md

 #### dining halls

 #### directions
-Capitalize north, south, etc., when referencing a specific region or the direction is a part of a proper name, e.g., *East Campus

-Village*, *West Hall*, *the Northeast*.
+Capitalize north, south, etc., when referencing a specific region or the direction is a part of a proper name, e.g., *East Campus Athletic Village*, *West Hall*, *the Northeast*.
 Do not capitalize when using as a direction, e.g., *take five steps to the north*.

 #### Director of the Union